15 Intriguing Facts About the Antikythera Mechanism

 While many of its functions have been figured out, how and where it was used are still unknown.
 Scholars think that it could have been employed in a temple or school, but could just as easily have been a fancy curio for a rich family.
 Without any other comparable artifacts or explanatory inscriptions, we don’t yet know who would have used this object or to what end.

 The use of Koine in the numerous inscriptions places the creation of the mechanism in the Greek world, which was geographically large at the time.
 The festival dial mentions the Olympics in central Greece, the Naa in northwest Greece, and the Halieia on the island of Rhodes.
-The latest analysis of the inscriptions, reported this week by classicist Alexander Jones and colleagues, suggests the mechanism could keep track of at least 42 different calendar events.
+A 2016 analysis of the inscriptions by classicist Alexander Jones and colleagues suggests the mechanism could keep track of at least 42 different calendar events.
 With those dates in mind, Jones and colleagues calculate that the creator of the mechanism was likely based at 35°N latitude.
 Coupled with Cicero’s mention of a similar device at Posidonius’s school, this means that the island of Rhodes is again the leading contender for the origin of the mechanism.

 Jones and colleagues’ new interpretation of the mechanism is based on the extant 3400 Greek characters on the device, although thousands more characters are likely missing due to the incomplete nature of the artifact.
 Most notably, in their thorough linguistic analysis, these scholars discovered that the mechanism refers to eclipses’ color, size, and associated winds.
 The Greeks believed that characteristics of an eclipse were related to good and bad omens.
 Because of this belief, by building in predictive eclipse technology, the creator of the mechanism was letting the user divine the future.